 Pretty sweet statement, right?

-Try and get to bed as early as possible.
-You have a VERY early morning wake up call to hike to the summit for sunrise in the morning.
+Try and get to bed as early as possible because you have a VERY early morning wake up call to hike to the summit for sunrise in the morning.

 Day 1 Overview / Altitude Changes: Climb 1,500m / 4921ft over the course of 7-8 hours.